cs-open-project/projectsfound/README.md

 介绍: OpenServerless is an open source, cloud-agnostic, serverless platform.
 It offers a complete environment for serverless applications development, based on Kubernetes.
 With Apache OpenWhisk as its FaaS engine, it provides an unified developer experience with a plethora of services (SQL or noSQL databases, key-value stores, object storage, LLMs services, function schedulers) managed by the platform's core: the operator, along with tooling (the CLI) to simplify (and interact with) deployments, integrated ide and starter application and optimized runtimes integrated with the staters.

+### Otava[Incubating]

+Description:  Otava, a command-line tool, written in Python, that detects statistically significant changes in time-series data stored either in databases or CSV files.
+Otava entered Incubation as Hunter

+介绍:  Otava, a command-line tool, written in Python, that detects statistically significant changes in time-series data stored either in databases or CSV files.
+Otava entered Incubation as Hunter

 ### OzHera[Incubating]

 Description: OzHera is an application observation platform (APM) in the era of cloud native, with the application as its core, integrating capabilities such as metric monitoring, trace tracking, logging, and alerting